LowellInstruments/ddt/README.md

 sudo /home/pi/Downloads/dwagent.sh;
 ```
 ---
 Optional.
-Install Nomachine for RPi.
+If you don't want to work with DWService, you can install Nomachine for RPi.

 ```console
 $ cd /home/pi/Downloads